 A lick is quite similar to a riff, as it’s a catchy melody that’s played on the guitar.
 However, licks don’t need to be repeated.
-They are often memorable parts of solos, or used as intros to songs.
+They are often memorable parts of solos or used as intros to songs.
 Jimi Hendrix’s playing was full of licks, and it’s one of the words you’d use to describe the intro to ‘Purple Haze’, ‘Voodoo Chile’ or ‘Hey Joe’.
-Licks are usually higher in pitch than riffs, and often include a few more techniques such as bends, slides or hammer ons.
+Licks are usually higher in pitch than riffs, and often include a few more techniques such as bends, slides or hammer-ons.

 Shred is a term used to describe very fast, impressive playing.
 It’s most commonly associated with artists such as Yngwie Malmsteen, Steve Vai and metal guitarists like Dimebag Darrell and Zakk Wylde.
-The term is thought to originate from the idea that playing so fast and practising for so long might literally ‘shred’ your fingers.
+The term is thought to originate from the idea that playing so fast and practicing for so long might literally ‘shred’ your fingers.

 Slang for Guitar Parts